aegomez/algorithm-problems/README.md

 4. Find groups of 1's in an MxN matrix.
 5. Rotate a matrix of numbers by 90 deg.
 6. Merge two sorted arrays where one has enough space at the end for the other.
+7. Given an MxN matrix, if any element is zero, make that column and row all zeroes.

 ## Author